 Site indexed pages

-I’m not going to talk in-depth about your site SEO, as there are many resources on Internet which will help to learn about on site and on page SEO.
-Lets see the other way, lets check how Google indexes your blog.
+I’m not going to talk in-depth about your site SEO, as there are many resources on the Internet which will help to learn about on site and page SEO.
+Let’s see the other way, let’s check how Google indexes your blog.
 Go to Google.com and search for site:domain.com.
 Replace domain with your domain address.
 For ex: Site: ShoutMeLoud.com

-You will find all the pages which are indexed in Google from your site.
-Quickly analyze what all pages are indexed and most important part is make sure none of your tags, categories, labels, search pages and any such part of your sites are indexed which doesn’t add any value.
-Specially go to last page and if it’s saying “Show omitted results”, click on that and see if your site pages are indexed with parameters like replytocom or iSalt or any other.
-If yes, well you need to work on following factor:
+You will find all the pages that are indexed in Google from your site.
+Quickly analyze what all pages are indexed and most important part is making sure none of your tags, categories, labels, search pages and any such part of your sites are indexed which doesn’t add any value.
+Especially go to the last page and if it’s saying “Show omitted results,” click on that and see if your site pages are indexed with parameters like replytocom or iSalt or any other.
+If yes, well you need to work on the following factor:

 - Block wp-content, wp-includes access from Robots.txt